lucproglangcourse/lucproglangcourse.github.io/_sources/imperative.rst.txt

 This gives you an iterator of strings with each item representing one line.
 When the iterator has no more items, you are done reading all the input.
 (See also this `concise reference <https://alvinalexander.com/scala/how-to-open-read-text-files-in-scala-cookbook-examples>`_.)

-To break the standard input down further into words, we can use this recipe:
+To break this iterator of lines down into an iterator of words, we can use this recipe:

 .. code-block:: scala